OliverNagy10/HousePricePredictor/README.md

 # House Price Prediction System

 ## Overview
-The House Price Prediction System is a software project that combines machine learning with web and mobile technologies to predict housing prices based on various parameters.
+The House Price Prediction System is a  project that combines machine learning with web and mobile technologies to predict housing prices based on various parameters.
 The system comprises three main components: the House Price Prediction Model, the Flask API, and the .NET MAUI Mobile App.

 ### The Model:
 #### Dataset